From Delhi, a Resonant Call to Safeguard Sanatan Dharma and Unify Dharmic Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What was the central framing of the New Delhi gathering?
+What was the New Delhi gathering about?

-What practical steps were identified to safeguard cultural heritage?
+What practical cultural preservation steps were proposed?